CAIMI-WEIGroup/metricBolT/README.md

 # Dataset

 In this study, we evaluated our method using both the Adolescent Brain Cognitive Development (ABCD) Study dataset and the Human Connectome Project (HCP) dataset.
 For demonstration purposes, we provide a subset of the ABCD dataset consisting of 16 subjects with fMRI time series data collected across three time points: baseline, second-year follow-up, and fourth-year follow-up.
-The data can be found in the `MetricBolT/Dataset/Data` directory.
+The data can be found in the `MetricBolT/Dataset/Data` directory.To facilitate method evaluation, this subset has been pre-split into training and testing sets, which are available under MetricBolT/Dataset/spilt_subjects/

 # Train and Testing